 Support and enable successful independent learning for our students to become life-long digital global learners.

 Allow students to collaborate with peers and teachers using media rich technologies.

 Engage students in a personal and differentiated learning journey.

 Embrace critical thinking and problem-solving while enabling students to develop their creativity.

 Provide our students with anywhere-anytime access to information, research and learning.

 Our challenge is to ensure these laptops exponentially add to the inquiry and learning of the students, so they embrace this technology appropriately.

 We trust that this program can enable students to have the most technologically focused and beneficial learning environment possible for their future.

-St Mary’s Parish School aims to promote excellence in education and provides challenging and stimulating learning experiences and opportunities which enable all students to explore and build on their gifts and talents.
+St Mary’s School aims to promote excellence in education and provides challenging and stimulating learning experiences and opportunities which enable all students to explore and build on their gifts and talents.
 The laptop is just one tool which supports these learning environments and experiences.